FRENCH LITERATURE 1

 Adequate understanding of the most semantically relevant aspects of the text will be essential.
 Additionally, the student may be asked to provide insights regarding the logical analysis of the text, its lexical choice, and syntactic and grammar structures.

 The oral test will be carried out in Italian, unless the student opts to take the test (partially or completely) in French.
-In any case, the student will have to know both the 10 indicated anthological texts and the four mandatory novels in their original French versions.
-More precisely, the student will be required to read aloud passages from these texts, translate them orally or at least paraphrase them in a sensible and essential way, and comment them accordingly.
+In any case, the student will have to know both the 10 indicated anthological texts and the three mandatory novels in their original French versions.
+More precisely, the student will be required to read aloud passages from these texts, translate them orally and comment them accordingly.

-The examination (20'-30ì minutes) is roughly divided in three sections:
+The examination (20'-30' minutes) is roughly divided in three sections:

 a) general questions based on mandatory manuals and on what explained in the lessons;